iterative/dvc.org/content/docs/command-reference/config.md

 - `--project` - only use the project's config file (`.dvc/config`) when reading config values (this is the default when writing).

-- `--local` - use the (Git-ignored) local config file.
-This is useful when you need to specify private config option values that you don't want to track and share with Git (credentials, private locations, etc).
+- `--local` - use the Git-ignored local config file (located in `.dvc/config.local`) instead of `.dvc/config`.
+This is useful to save private config values that you don't want to track and share with Git (credentials, private locations, etc.).

 - `-l`, `--list` - lists all defined config values.